🎉 Try ITIN & SSN credit monitoring — $1 for 15 days

 FICO vs VantageScore — same range, different math

 Both use 300–850 but weight the inputs differently.
 FICO 8 is a single-day snapshot.
 VantageScore 4.0 uses 24-month trended balance data and is more forgiving on isolated late payments.
-Expect VantageScore to read 10–30 points higher than FICO on the same file about 70% of the time.
+VantageScore often reads higher than FICO on the same file; the exact gap varies.
 The lender's score is the one that matters; VantageScore is your early-warning system.

 SSN